 Wednesday, January 30, 2008

-There has been a lot of discussions on how the ECDM relates to SOA services and their DDD domain objects, and how the BPM process layer relates to the SOA process layer.
-In the following ontology I have tried to model the relationships between ECDM and domain objects, Shy Cohen’s service taxonomy & ontology, and Jean-Jacques Dubray’s SOA+BPM ontology.
-Click to enlarge the ontology:
+There has been a lot of discussions on how the BPIM relates to SOA services and the common information model (CIM), and how the BPM process layer relates to the SOA process layer.
+In the following ontology I have tried to model the relationships between the documents and the domain objects, Shy Cohen’s service taxonomy & ontology, and Jean-Jacques Dubray’s SOA+BPM ontology

-Note how there are processes at two levels in the model: the event-driven resource lifecycle processes for domain objects, and the human-driven business processes that utilize the composed services.
-The ECDM is applied at the service composition and human workflow level, while the services operate on the domain objects to manage the lifecycle of these resources in accordance with the business events.
-These two levels are separate DDD bounded contexts with well defined mappings between them: the business process domain and the resource lifecycle domain.
+Note how there are processes at two levels in the model: the event-driven resource lifecycle processes for domain objects (bottom), and the human-driven business processes realized as composed services (top).
+These two levels are separate bounded contexts with well defined mappings between them: the business process domain and the resource lifecycle domain.

 Finally, the model show how claims relate to services at all levels.
 I have done this to show how a claims-based security model is a cross-cutting concern throughout a service-oriented solution.
 I strongly recommend designing in process claims right from the beginning, as this makes it easier to learn how access control relates to the business processes and solution domain.